LukeGrahamLandry/franca/devlog.md

 - import_c: mangle names of static variables
 - import_c: new magic word: `#discard_static_scope` because i want to so everything in one compilation unit but some programs rely on being able to declare static functions with the same name in different files.
+- cleaning up the debug printing in backend
+  - always use the enum via when_debug() instead of `debug["A".char()]`
+  - make debug a bitset instead of an array.
+  - caught a mistake. emit() subtracts from curi first, so it always points to the last thing you emitted. so when amd64/isel.fr/sel() is debug_assert(rslot == 1) on everything emitted, it needs to not do it on the starting value of curi because that will be off the end of the array. it only worked before because the thing after the array was `debug = forever.box(Array(u8, 91))` and it always started with a bunch of zeroes so it was fine to read that as an instruction (allocations linear because it's an arena).
+    (indeed qbe decrements at the beginning of that loop instead of at the end as i was doing)
+  - make meta/parse.fr and incremental.fr not mutate the Typ after calling Module.new_type so i can add a dump option for when you make a type
+  - flag to dump data and add_code_bytes as well
+  - put more `#` in print output so meta/parse.fr can handle the output more often

 ## (Jul 24)